Rwik2000/Panorama-Stitching-v2.0/README.md

 View the project on https://github.com/Rwik2000/Panorama-Stitching-v2.0 for better viewing

-This is a Code to stitch multiple images to create panoramas.
-This is robust for stitching **4 images**.
-This is the tree for the entire repo:\
+This is a Code to stitch multiple images to create panoramas.This is the tree for the entire repo:

 ```
 Panorama Stitching